Additional exemptions available to qualifying veterans

 To apply for a Homestead Tax Discount for veterans age 65 and older with a combat-related disability, complete the application form

-Exemption for deployed service members
+Exemption for deployed service members:

-Veterans deployed in the prior year outside the continental United States, Alaska or Hawaii in support operations designated by the Florida legislature are eligible for additional
+Veterans deployed in the prior year outside the continental United States, Alaska or Hawaii in support of operations designated by the Florida legislature are eligible for additional

 exemption based on the term of deployment in the prior year.

 Laws of Florida (CS/HB7097), effective April 27, 2012.
 Section 24 amends section 196.173, Florida Statutes, designating two new